peetank/mern-stack/README.md

-# mern-stack-simplilearn
+# mern-stack
-Learning journey of MERN stack course by Simplilearn on YT.
+Learning journey of MERN stack courses on YT.

 ### What is a tech stack?
 The tech stack is a combination of programming languages, frameworks, and tools that developers use to build a web or mobile app.